TeamLimb/Intelligent_Arm_Project/README.md

 **OPENARMS MK.2**

-We put a tiny camera in the center of the palm of original OpenArms MK.2 model.
+This product has a tiny camera in the center of the palm.
-This camera's purpose is that recognize object and grab it which already defined optimized movement.
+The camera's purpose is that recognize object and grab it which already defined optimized movement.
 We received a 2nd award at 2017 Wearable Computer Contest (WCC) hosted by KAIST.

 ## Requirements

 #### Hardware
-* Raspberry Pi 3  (Ubuntu Mate 16.04** )
+* Raspberry Pi 3  (Ubuntu Mate 16.04)
 * Arduino nano  (Arduino Uno also fine)
 * Adafruit 16-Channel 12-bit PWM/Servo Driver - I2C interface - PCA9685
 * Servo Motor (Gotech-SER0011 x **9ea**)